 How Much Should You Tip the Movers?

 No law requires you to tip the movers.
 Tipping is a matter of courtesy and appreciation for the quality of service you have received.
-While most people will tell you to top 20% of the total moving charge, that might be too steep for some, especially those who needed to pay thousands of dollars to move from coast to coast.
+While most people will tell you to top 20% of the total moving charge, that might be too steep for some.
+That’s especially high for those who needed to pay thousands of dollars to move from coast to coast.
 As a rule of thumb, and depending on how satisfied you are with their services, you can give each mover $20 to $30 for short-distance services.
-For packing and moving services that required them to drive from state to state, you can offer $40 to $50 per mover.
+For packing and moving services that required them to drive from state to state, offer $40 to $50 per mover.

 When to Not Tip the Movers

 It is okay not to tip if the movers were rude and disrespectful.
-If they did not meet the schedule and the allotted time, you could opt to forget about tipping them, too.
+Also, if they did not meet the schedule and the allotted time, you could opt to forget about tipping them.
 Before signing the contract, make sure to read all the items, especially the one pertaining to the handling of fragile items.